MicrosoftDocs/azure-databases-docs/articles/cosmos-db/analytical-store-private-endpoints.md

 ### Add a managed private endpoint for Azure Cosmos DB analytical store

+> [!NOTE]
+> To perform some of the steps below, you will need to temporarly change the Azure Cosmos DB account networking configuration.
+Go to the **Networking** tab in the portal, and click on the **Allow access from Azure Portal** option.
+After the configuration of your private endpoint, you can revert this action and disable the access.

 1. Sign in to the [Azure portal](https://portal.azure.com).

 1. From the Azure portal, navigate to your Synapse Analytics workspace and open the **Overview** pane.